mpgirro/elm0.19-ports-issue/README.md

 # Elm 0.19 ports issue

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).
-It serves as a reproducible example for [halfzebra/create-elm-app issue #350](https://github.com/halfzebra/create-elm-app/issues/350).
+It serves as a reproducible example for issue [#350](https://github.com/halfzebra/create-elm-app/issues/350) of [halfzebra/create-elm-app](https://github.com/halfzebra/create-elm-app).

 On startup, it attempts to send a datastructure from Elm to JavaScript using ports.